-You will be in isolation in your home, in a health institution or somewhere else if required.
+You will be in isolation in your home, at another suitable location or in a health institution

 The municipality is responsible for making sure you have a suitable place to implement your isolation period.
 If the municipality considers that your isolation period should be implemented elsewhere, the municipality should offer alternative accommodation at a hotel or other suitable residence.
 The municipality may also decide for those who live with a person with a coronavirus infection to stay at another suitable place of residence.
 In both cases, the municipality must cover the cost.

 The municipality is responsible for making sure persons in travel quarantine at a quarantine hotel who test positive for the coronavirus are given a suitable place of residence for implementing their isolation period.